tasmota/docs/docs/Getting-Started.md

 esptool.py --port COM5 write_flash -fs 1MB -fm dout 0x0 tasmota.bin
 ```

-Unplug your serial programming adapter or your device and plug it back in or connect to another power source.
+!!! tip "For proper device initialization after the firmware upload completes, power down and power up the device."

+The device can be powered up with another power source but if the serial programming adapter is used, and GPIO0 and GND are connected with a wired bridge, then remove the bridge before powering up the device into **run mode**.
 Your device is now ready for [Initial configuration](#initial-configuration).

-!!! tip "For proper device initialization after the firmware upload completes, power down and power up the device."

 ### Esptool Executable
 The executable version of esptool is maintained by Ivan Grokhotkov and releases are kept at [https://github.com/igrr/esptool-ck/releases](https://github.com/igrr/esptool-ck/releases).
 Supports Linux, Linux ARM, Windows 32-bit and Mac